-- to abide by the Privatization Act provisions, including the provision which prohibits the sale of more than 10% of the outstanding voting stock to any one person for a three-year period after the Privatization; - not to sell or transfer all or substantially all of the uranium enrichment assets or operations of the Company during the three-year period after the

-- to the extent commercially practicable, to: - -- take steps reasonably calculated in good faith to ensure that workforce reductions at the GDPs through fiscal year 2000 are conducted in a manner consistent with the Company's strategic

-- plan, do not exceed 500 employees, and are effected in substantially equal parts in each of fiscal years 1999 and 2000; - -- in each of fiscal years 1999 and 2000, seek to achieve such workforce reductions through a program of voluntary separation before instituting a program of involuntary separation; and - -- with respect to such workforce reductions, provide benefits and take other measures to minimize workforce disruptions that are no less favorable to the workforce than would have been the case prior to the Privatization and that are in accordance with an agreement between the Company and DOE concerning worker assistance; and - to continue operation of the GDPs until at least January 1, 2005, subject to the following exceptions: - -- the occurrence of any event beyond the reasonable control of USEC, such as fires, floods, or acts of God, that prevents the continued operation of a plant by USEC; - -- if the Operating Margin (as defined below) of USEC is less than 10% in a twelve consecutive month period; - -- if the long-term corporate credit rating of USEC is, or is reasonably expected in the next twelve months to be, downgraded below an investment grade rating; - -- if the Operating Interest Coverage Ratio (as defined below) of USEC is less than 2.5x in a twelve consecutive month period; - -- if there is a decrease in annual worldwide demand for SWU to less than $28 \ \mathrm{million} \ \mathrm{SWU};$ or - -- if there is a decrease in the average price for all SWU under the Company's long-term firm contracts to less than \$80 per SWU (in 1998 dollars).
+- to abide by the Privatization Act provisions, including the provision which prohibits the sale of more than 10% of the outstanding voting stock to any one person for a three-year period after the Privatization; - not to sell or transfer all or substantially all of the uranium enrichment assets or operations of USEC during the three-year period after the Privatization; - to the extent commercially practicable, to: - -- take steps reasonably calculated in good faith to ensure that workforce reductions at the plants through fiscal year 2000 are conducted in a manner consistent with USEC's strategic plan, do not exceed 500 employees, and are effected in substantially equal parts in each of fiscal years 1999 and 2000; - -- in each of fiscal years 1999 and 2000, seek to achieve such workforce reductions through a program of voluntary separation before instituting a program of involuntary separation; and - -- with respect to such workforce reductions, provide benefits and take other measures to minimize workforce disruptions that are no less favorable to the workforce than would have been the case prior to the Privatization and that are in accordance with an agreement between USEC and DOE concerning worker assistance; and - to continue operation of the plants until at least January 1, 2005, subject to the following exceptions: - -- the occurrence of any event beyond the reasonable control of USEC, such as fires, floods, or acts of God, that prevents the continued operation of a plant by USEC; - -- if the Operating Margin of USEC is less than 10% in a twelve consecutive month period; - -- if the long-term corporate credit rating of USEC is, or is reasonably expected in the next twelve months to be, downgraded below an investment grade rating; - -- if the Operating Interest Coverage Ratio of USEC is less than 2.5x in a twelve consecutive month period; - -- if there is a decrease in annual worldwide demand for SWU to less than 28 million SWU; or

+-- if there is a decrease in the average price for all SWU under USEC's long-term firm contracts to less than \$80 per SWU (in 1998 dollars).

-Operating Margin is defined in the Treasury Agreement to mean (x) earnings plus interest, taxes and any extraordinary, nonrecurring charges divided by (y) total revenue; Operating Interest Coverage Ratio is defined to mean (x) earnings plus interest and taxes divided by (y) gross interest expense.
+Operating Margin is defined in the Treasury Agreement to mean (x) earnings plus interest, taxes and any extraordinary, nonrecurring charges divided by (y) total revenue.
+Operating Interest Coverage Ratio is defined to mean (x) earnings plus interest and taxes divided by (y) gross interest expense.
+None of the exceptions to USEC's obligation to operate the plants is currently applicable and, based on information known to USEC, USEC does not believe that any of these exceptions would be applicable in the near future.
+Based on information known to USEC, USEC does not anticipate that the average SWU price under USEC's long-term firm contracts is likely to fall below \$80 per SWU (in 1998 dollars) in the near future.